agile-lab-dev/Data-Product-Specification/README.md

 ### General

 * `ID: [String]` the unique identifier of the Data Product --> this will never change in the life of a DP
+* * Constraints:
+* * * Allowed characters are `[a-zA-Z]` and `[_-]`
+* * * Data product ID is made of `$DPDomain.$DPIdentifier.$DPMajorVersion`
 * `Name: [String]` the name of DP
 * `FullyQualifiedName: [String]` Human-readable that uniquely identifies an entity
 * `Domain: [String]` the identifier of the domain this DP is belonging to
 * `Description: [String]` detailed description about what functional area this DP is representing, what purpose has and business related information.
-* `Version: [String]` this is representing the version of the DP, because we consider the DP as an indipendent unit of deployment, so if a breaking change is needed, we create a brand new versionof the DP
+* `Version: [String]` this is representing the version of the DP, because we consider the DP as an indipendent unit of deployment, so if a breaking change is needed, we create a brand new versionof the DP.
+If we introduce a new feature or patch it is not necessary create a new version, but we can change Y (new feature) or Z patch.
+Displayed as X.Y.Z where X is major version, Y is minor and Z is patch.
+Major version(X) is also shown in the ID and those 2 fields(version and ID) are always aligned with one another.
+* * Constraints:
+* * * Major version of the data product is always the same as the major version of the components and it is the same version that is shown in both data product ID and component ID
-* `Owner: [String]` Data Product Owner, it could be useful to insert some contact also like the email.
+* `DataProductOwner: [String]` Data Product Owner, the actual user that receives the notifications about data product
 * `Email: [String]` Point of contact, it could be the owner or a distribution list, but must be reliable and responsive.
 * `InformationSLA: [String]` Describe what SLA the DP team is providing to answer additional information requests about the DP
 * `Status: [String]` This is an enum representing the status of this version of the DP `[Draft|Published|Retired]`